 Joanne brings a calm energy to classes, focusing on gentle movement, self-massage, chanting, and calming breath work.
 She graduated from Lotus Yoga teacher training in 2020.

 The practice of Yogasan and Ayurveda stayed with her as she moved to the United States, for her graduate studies.
 With the new country and new culture, she would often retreat to Yogasan as a transitional guide, to root and center.
 After going through the phases of pregnancy, and other life-changing events, Monika became more curious about the beautiful piece of engineering that is our human body, and decided to get her teacher training certification.
 She met many wonderful teachers, including Regina, who honed her experience in imparting yogasan education.
 Currently, she lives in Virginia and uses the magical Zoom to connect online with Vermont.
-Monika's classes are constantly adapting with the changing weather and changing bodies.
-Her students benefit from breathwork and mindful cues, which invite them to look within their own selves, cultivating a sense of freedom after every class.
+Monika's classes are constantly adapting to the changing weather and our ever changing bodies.
+Her students benefit from breathwork and mindful cues, which invite them to look within their own selves, cultivating a sense of freedom in every class.